Beyond mega-deals: who is really shaping Africa’s startup ecosystem ?

 These questions call for moving beyond a purely quantitative reading of the market to examine the structural mechanisms that underpin access to capital.

-It is within this context that Dama & Co and The Uplift have partnered to launch this article series, aimed at unpacking trends, analyzing data, and shedding light for investors, entrepreneurs, and other ecosystem actors (builders, connectors, accelerators) on the inner workings of Africa’s entrepreneurial landscape.
+It is within this context that Dama & Co and The Uplift have partnered to launch this article series, aimed at unpacking trends, analyzing data, and shedding light for investors, entrepreneurs, and other ecosystem actors on the inner workings of Africa's entrepreneurial landscape.

 The upcoming pieces will explore:

-- And the often underestimated influence of grants in shaping ecosystems.
+• The often underestimated influence of grants in shaping ecosystems

 In a context where funding announcements dominate the narrative, the ambition of this series is different: to understand the deeper mechanisms that shape access to capital in Africa.